 - Hips were out

-- She had a sore SI joint which led to her becoming very tight in the groin and developing cow hocks
+- She had a sore Sacroiliac joint which led to her becoming very tight in the groin and developing cow hocks

 Even worse still was the situation in her head.
 April put her fingers underneath Kira’s zygoma bones and asked me which side was higher.
 I have to admit I was shocked.
 Kira had never done a pullback in my care and here she was standing with the one side significantly lower than the other.